Andrei Arlovski

-Andrei Arlovski (Андрэй Валер’евіч Арлоўскі, born 4 February 1979) is a Belarusian-American professional mixed martial artist and actor.
+Andrei Arlovski (Андрэй Валер’евіч Арлоўскі, born 4 February 1979) is a Belarusian-American professional mixed martial artist, bare knuckle boxer, and actor.
+He competes for Bare Knuckle Fighting Championship (BKFC), where he is the current BKFC Heavyweight Champion.
 A former UFC Heavyweight Champion, he competed in the heavyweight division for the Ultimate Fighting Championship (UFC) and holds the record for most wins (23) in UFC heavyweight history.
 Arlovski has also competed for Strikeforce, WSOF, Affliction, EliteXC, ONE FC and M-1 Challenge.

 Early life

 Arlovski was born in Babruisk, Byelorussian SSR, Soviet Union (now Belarus).
 When he was younger, bullies often picked on him and beat him up.
 In 1994, when he was 14 years old, he had finally had enough and started lifting weights to put on muscle and, he hoped, to help him deal with these bullies.
 Arlovski took up martial arts at the age of 16 in sports such as Sambo, Judo and Kickboxing.

 Enrolling at the police academy in Minsk, Arlovski combined his interest in a career in law enforcement with his growing martial arts participation by taking up the required police defense course in Sambo and quickly showed himself to be a highly competent Sambo opponent.
 In 1999, Arlovski won the European Youth Sambo Championship and the World Youth Championship.
 Not long after, Arlovski became the first Master of Sports and then International Master of Sports.
 He took a silver medal at the Sambo World Cup and another silver medal at the World Sambo Championship.

 Arlovski began taking a greater interest in other martial arts, studying kickboxing and developing his striking skills to complement his Sambo-based grappling abilities.